Alerts contact points

 Add another configuration to the contact point

-Organizations often have several communication methods, so you can establish multiple contact point types, or different alerting options depending on the roles of users and groups.
+Organizations often have several communication methods, so you can establish multiple contact point types, or different alerting options depending on the roles of users, and teams or groups.
 You can therefore create several different contact point implementations, configure them differently, and have Kloudfuse group and manage them as a set, under the same contact point name.

 -